yusefmosiah/choir-scales/docs/Context.md

 - CHOIR token defined with a total supply of 10 billion
 - Token distribution mechanisms outlined in the whitepaper
-- Implementation still in planning phase
+- Implementation of token flow mechanics in progress:
+  - Content creation rewards
+  - Automatic citation rewards
+  - Collaborative editing and token investment
+  - Divestment mechanism

-### AI Model
+### AI Model Development

 - Target date for the first AI model release: April 27, 2025
 - Plan to use Reinforcement Learning with the token-scored dataset
+- Focus on enhancing qualitative aspects such as stylistic nuance and artistic expression

 ## Development Status